awsdocs/amazon-cloudwatch-user-guide/doc_source/synthetics_canaries_deletion.md

 **Delete canary**

-When you delete a canary, resources used and created by the canary are not automatically deleted\.
-After you delete a canary that you do not intend to use again, you should also delete the following:
+When you delete a canary, you can choose whether to also delete other resources used and created by the canary\.
+When you delete a canary, you should also delete the following:
 + Lambda functions and layers used by this canary\.
 Their prefix is `cwsyn-MyCanaryName`\.
 + CloudWatch alarms created for this canary\.
 These alarms have a name that starts with `Synthetics-Alarm-MyCanaryName`\.
 For more information about deleting alarms, see [Editing or deleting a CloudWatch alarm](Edit-CloudWatch-Alarm.md)\.
 + Amazon S3 objects and buckets, such as the canary's results location and artifact location\.
 + IAM roles created for the canary\.
 These have the name `role/service-role/CloudWatchSyntheticsRole-MyCanaryName`\.
 + Log groups in CloudWatch Logs created for the canary\.
-These logs groups have the following names: `/aws/lambda/cwsyn-MyCanaryName`\.
+These logs groups have the following names: `/aws/lambda/cwsyn-MyCanaryName-randomId`\.

 Before you delete a canary, you might want to view the canary details and make note of this information\.
 That way, you can delete the correct resources after you delete the canary\.